No globular cluster progenitors in Milky Way satellite galaxies: Result

-In contrast to our results, previous studies based on orbital integrations found five other DES dwarfs that were likely associated with the LMC in a combined MW+LMC potential \citep{2020MNRAS.495.2554E,2020ApJ...893..121P}.
-One of the reasons that could explain this discrepancy is that, contrary to \cite{2020MNRAS.495.2554E} and \cite{2020ApJ...893..121P}, our MW satellites are modelled by a Herquist profile with a tidal-radius criterion for boundedness.
+Another reason is that, contrary to \cite{2020MNRAS.495.2554E} and \cite{2020ApJ...893..121P}, our MW satellites are modelled by a Hernquist profile with a tidal-radius criterion for boundedness.
 Indeed, our criterion based on the tidal radius is more restrictive when we have determined which galaxies are dynamically associated with the LMC. \citet{2020MNRAS.495.2554E} have only verified whether the energy relative to the LMC is less than the binding energy, while we take into account the influence of the MW on the LMC tidal radius.
 Even subject to this condition, a satellite could be unbound if it is orbiting outside of the tidal radius. \citet{2020ApJ...893..121P} have considered an outer radius for the LMC, which is assumed to be constant over time.
 In addition, this specific radius is significantly greater than our LMC tidal radii in the first Gyr.
-That is the reason why we expect that their criterion gives a higher number of MW satellites that have interacted with the LMC.
-As depicted by Figure~\ref{fig2}, current orbital methods need to take into the mass loss for the LMC in order to investigate old accretions by the MW, i.e., 1-9 Gyr ago.
+That is the reason why we expect that their criterion gives a higher number of MW satellites that have interacted with the LMC even if the MW response to the LMC is taking into account.

-\subsection{Progenitors of 151 GCs}
+\subsection{Progenitors of 170 GCs}

-By integrating orbits of the 151 GCs in our MW+satellites potential, we find that none of these GCs show any clear association with the eleven MW satellites.
+By integrating orbits of the 170 GCs from Gaia EDR3 data in our MW+satellites potential including the response of the MW to the infall of the LMC, we apply our two dynamical criteria described by Equations~\eqref{eq3} and ~\eqref{eq4} in order to find likely past associations between theses GCs and MW satellites.
+Table~\ref{tab4} summarizes all the non-zero binding probabilities for possible satellite progenitors as a result of the investigation of associations between satellite galaxies and GCs over 10 Gyr backwards in time.

 As for our previous tests applied on globular clusters and satellites associated with the Sagittarius dwarf and with the Large Magellanic Cloud, we stress that our two criteria do not lead to wrong associations.
-Table~\ref{tab4} summarizes all the non-zero binding probabilities for possible satellite progenitors as a result of the investigation of associations between satellite galaxies and GCs over 10 Gyr backwards in time.
-For instance, we find that none of 62 GCs likely formed in the MW was associated with MW satellites.
+GCs, which are not listed in our Table~\ref{tab4}, have zero probability of having been bound in the past to one of the eight classical dwarfs.
+Besides, none of the GCs have a probability of association higher than $7\%$.
+Thus, we establish that none of these GCs show any clear association with the eight classical MW dwarf galaxies.
+More precisely, we find that none of 62 GCs likely formed in the MW was associated with MW satellites.